"If there's anything you want, anything at all... come to me. I'll be your guardian angel."

 Shut Up, Hannibal!: Ichise sharply disagrees with Kano's nihilism.
 This is expressed by punching Kano's head clean off.

-Silence Is Golden: The first line of dialogue in the series isn't spoken until 11 minutes into first episode.
-Ichise, the protagonist of the series doesn't say anything until episode 3, and after then is practically mute unless spoken to by someone he respects like Doc, Onishi, Toyama, or Ran.
+Silence Is Golden: The first line of dialogue isn't spoken until 11 minutes into episode 1.
+Ichise, the protagonist of the series, doesn't say anything until episode 3, and after that is practically mute unless spoken to by someone he respects like Doc, Onishi, Toyama, or Ran.

-Surprisingly Good English: The second ED that plays at the very last episode, "Walking in this Empty Earth", features English lyrics and while they are heavily accented and rather nonsensical the grammar is correct and understandable.
+Surprisingly Good English: The second ED that plays after the final episode, "Walking this Empty Earth", features English lyrics and, while they are heavily accented and rather nonsensical, the grammar is correct and understandable.